SEC alleges Tesla’s Elon Musk lied to investors and seeks his removal as CEO

-The Securities and Exchange Commission sued Tesla chief Elon Musk on Thursday and is seeking to ban him from corporate leadership, saying he lied to investors when he claimed he had secured the funding to take the automaker private.
+The Securities and Exchange Commission sued Tesla chief Elon Musk on Thursday and is seeking to ban him from leading any public company, saying he lied to investors when he claimed on Twitter that he had secured the funding to take the automaker private.

-The legal action could prove devastating for Musk, a brash icon of tech entrepreneuralism who made Tesla into one of America’s most valuable car companies.
-It could also threaten a financial downfall for Tesla, Musk’s rocket firm SpaceX and his other business interests in artificial intelligence and underground trains.
+The legal action could prove devastating for Musk, one of the nation’s most prominent tech visionaries and a brash icon of entrepreneurialism who made Tesla into one of America’s most valuable car companies.
+It could also threaten financial peril for the automaker as well as Musk’s other business interests in space travel, artificial intelligence and hypersonic trains.

+Of all the celebrity chiefs to emerge from Silicon Valley, Musk was one of the most revered by a tech culture that prides itself on rule-breaking and risky ventures.
+But he was also a polarizing force who flaunted his status as a renegade executive and had no qualms attacking enemies or casually smoking marijuana on a viral video even as the SEC was intensifying its probe.

+Musk said in a statement Thursday, “This unjustified action by the SEC leaves me deeply saddened and disappointed.
+I have always taken action in the best interests of truth, transparency and investors.
+Integrity is the most important value in my life and the facts will show I never compromised this in any way.”

-Neither Musk nor Tesla responded immediately to requests for comment.
-The company’s stock plunged more than 11 percent in after-hours trading.
+Tesla did not respond to requests for comment.
+The company’s stock plunged more than 13 percent in after-hours trading.

+Thomas said the consequences for Tesla and Musk would be severe if the SEC prevails.
+“There is no middle ground, if the SEC’s position is that he be barred from the industry," he added.
+“The vast majority of defendants settle with the SEC before filing.
+I am very surprised that they couldn’t find common ground."

+Musk, 47, is Tesla’s chairman, chief executive and largest shareholder, with a roughly 20 percent stake in the company.
+He oversees virtually all of the company’s development, engineering and design and commands a vast audience on Twitter, where he has more than 22 million followers.

 Musk stunned global financial markets on Aug.
-7 when he issued a nine-word tweet saying he had the "funding secured" to take his automaker private.
+7 when he issued a series of tweets saying he had the “funding secured” to take his automaker private.
 But federal securities regulators say his statement was deceptive because the deal was in its infancy.

 “Musk’s false and misleading public statements and omissions caused significant confusion and disruption in the market for Tesla’s stock and resulting harm to investors," regulators wrote in a complaint filed in Manhattan federal court.

+Musk had said the take-private deal was all but guaranteed, tweeting that the “only reason why this is not certain is that it’s contingent on a shareholder vote."
+His tweets sent the Silicon Valley automaker’s stock soaring by nearly 11 percent, though investors, analysts and company officials said later that they were blindsided by Musk’s announcement.

-Musk’s tweets sent the Silicon Valley automaker’s stock soaring by nearly 11 percent.
-But after 17 days, Musk announced that he would not pursue the deal, leading the stock to plunge amid growing skepticism over the company’s long-term prospects.
+After 17 days, Musk announced that he would not pursue the deal, leading the stock to plunge amid growing skepticism over the company’s long-term prospects.
+The company’s stock has fallen roughly 20 percent since its peak last month.

-The SEC is seeking to ban Musk from acting as an “officer or director” of any public company, as well as civil penalties.
+The SEC is seeking to ban Musk from acting as an officer or director of any public company, as well as civil penalties.
+If the SEC wins its case, Musk could potentially remain chief of his other business interests, SpaceX and The Boring Company, because they’re private companies.
+But an SEC trial and the reputational damage to Musk could be a distraction for those firms or discourage financiers from investing in a business that would face complex prospects for going public.

+The SEC’s legal complaint depicts a time of chaos following Musk’s surprise tweets.
+About 12 minutes after Musk’s “funding secured” tweet, Tesla’s head of investor relations sent a text message to Musk’s chief of staff asking, “Was this text legit?”

 The Justice Department is separately investigating Musk’s statements to determine whether they were meant to mislead investors, according to a person familiar with the probe.
 A Tesla spokesman said earlier this month that DOJ investigators had requested documents last month and that the company had complied.